VirologyCharite/sars-cov-2-agrdt-study/README.md

 ### agrdtData.tsv

-This file contains data from employee testing with the following columns:
+This file can be obtained upon request to the authors.
+It contains data from employee testing with the following columns:

 1. `pcrId`: A unique Id, given to every RT-PCR test.
 2. `pcrDate`: The date the RT-PCR was performed.